Bunabun/FactorioDeathworldPlayerthrough/README.md

 git checkout master
 git pull origin master
 ```
-Create a new branch and checkout afterwards.
+This allows you to play, however before saving you must create a branch first.
+To create a new branch and switch to it afterwards.
 ```
 git checkout -b your-branch
 ```
-Load the save and do something.
-Copy it out of `saves/` and up to the git dir, then make sure to update the time in `save.js`.
+Once finished save something.
+Then make sure to update the time in `save.js` or the commit will fail merges.
 To get the files ready to commit.
 ```
 git add .
 ```